Info

 LF007

 a .
-Judiciary
+Le pouvoir judiciaire

 The Commissioner of Canada Elections, who is selected and appointed by the Chief Electoral Officer of Canada, ensures that the Canada Elections Act (and the Referendum Act) is enforced and complied with.
-The Commissioner has the necessary judiciary powers to decide whether to investigate and prosecute an offense under the Act.
+The Commissioner has the necessary judiciary powers to decide whether to investigate and prosecute an offence under the Act.

 The Canada Elections Act (2015), Clause 479 & 522-532